-Net assets after deduction of all liabilities makes up the last piece of the accounting equation.
-This is known as shareholders' equity.
-Shareholders' equity contains several accounts on the balance sheet that vary, depending on the type and structure of the company.
+Shareholders' equity, which refers to net assets after deduction of all liabilities, makes up the last piece of the accounting equation.
+Shareholders' equity contains several accounts on the balance sheet that vary depending on the type and structure of the company.
 Some of the accounts have a normal credit balance, while others have a normal debit balance.
 For example, common stock and retained earnings have normal credit balances.
 This means an increase in these accounts increases shareholders' equity.
 The dividend account has a normal debit balance; when the company pays dividends, it debits this account, which reduces shareholders' equity.

 The income statement shows revenue and expense activity.
 The revenue remaining after deducting all expenses, or net income, makes up the retained earnings part of shareholders' equity on the balance sheet.
 Revenue accounts have a normal credit balance and increase shareholders' equity through retained earnings.
 Expense accounts, however, have a normal debit balance and decrease shareholders' equity through retained earnings.